greyltc/italian/README.md

 I count 19 of us who could possibly apply.
 That's including zero from Uncle Bill's side.
 If everyone was in, the total cost of the law firm would be €6,500 + 6x€200 + 10x€300 = €10,700.
 And if we were to split that equally, we'd each owe €563.16.
 And after the application fee to our Italian consulates, that would come to €863.16 ~= $969.00 each.
 If 17 of the 19 of us go in, we'd be at $1,010.38 each.
 If only three of us are in, that would come to $2,769.67 each.

 ## Key ancestor
-Papa's mother, a.k.a Noni, a.k.a Lucy Meli Christoforo
+_Papa's mother a.k.a Noni a.k.a.
+Lucia Meli a.k.a.
+Lucy Meli Christoforo_
 She is the person from which the claim to Italian citizenship stems.
 All of her descendants originating from her children from before she Naturalized as a US citizen on 11 September 1928 were theoretically born Italian citizens (okay, this is a dubious statement because of [1948](/README.md#1948)), so have we simply have to deliver paperwork proving this to the Italian government so that they'll issue us passports which we can then use to invoke our rights as Italian and EU citizens.
 Here's some relevant info I've learned about her:
 ```
 Father's name: Gaetano Meli